-- 5 be sure that the actuator cam for the "Startup enabling signal" (when used) is about 5° more than the ignition cam; - 6 ;start the burner up by means of the thermostat series and wait until the pre-purge time comes to an end; - 7 drive the burner to high flame stage, by means fo the thermostat TAB (as far as fully-modulating burners, see the related paragraph). - 8 Then move progressively the microswitch to higher values until it reaches the high flame position; always check the combustion values and eventually adjusting the oil pressure (see next step).
+- Fig. 16 - 5 Before starting the burner up, drive the high flame actuator microswitch matching the low flame one (in order to let the burner operates at the lowest output) to achieve safely the high flame stage. - start the burner up by means of the thermostat series and wait until the pre-purge time comes to an end and that the bruner starts up; - 7 drive the burner to high flame stage, by means fo the thermostat TAB (high/low flame thermostat see wiring diagrams), as far as fully-modulating burners, see related paragraph. - Then move progressively the microswitch to higher values until it reaches the high flame position; always check the combustion values and eventually adjusting the oil pressure (see next step).

-SQM40.265 Actuator cams
+Actuator cams